Fighting Illini splash through rain for 24-6 win at Purdue

-“Part of being a good football team is being able to put something behind you and move on,” Illini coach Lovie Smith said.
-“Today it was about running the football.”

-They made just enough plays to take control and never allowed the Boilermakers to challenge.

-Brown’s 44-yard run set up James McCourt for a 38-yard field goal in the first quarter and Adams’ 13-yard interception return made it 10-0 early in the second.
+Brown’s 44-yard first-quarter run set up James McCourt for a 38-yard field goal and when Adams jumped the route early in the second quarter, the Illini lead 10-0.

-After McCourt missed a 32-yard field goal, Brown again got Illinois into scoring position and Peters’ 1-yard plunge gave the Illini a 17-0 halftime cushion.

-Stanley Green’s 29-yard fumble return led to Reggie Corbin’s 20-yard TD run for a 24-0 lead.

-“It was hard to pass the ball in those elements so if you can’t run the ball, you’re not going to win the game,” Boilermakers coach Jeff Brohm said.
-“And we couldn’t run it.”

-Purdue finally avoided its first shutout in nearly six years when backup quarterback Aidan O’Connell threw an 11-yard TD pass to Payne Durham.
+Brohm responded by pulling starting quarterback Jack Plummer for two series and by the time he was back on the field, Brandon Peters had made it 17-0 on a 1-yard TD plunge late in the first half.

+Plummer was yanked again after losing a fumble in the third quarter and the 29-yard return Stanley Green allowed the Illini to seal it with 20-yard scoring from Reggie Corbin.

+Brown needed only 10 carries in the first half to record the first 100-yard game of his career and Peters threw only six times, completing three for 26 yards.

-Jack Plummer was 8 of 20 with 71 yards one interception for the Boilermakers.
+Plummer was 8 of 20 with 71 yards and the two turnovers.

+“We didn’t have to look at the past week to get ready for Purdue,” Smith said.
+“They embarrassed us on homecoming last year.
+Most of our guys were there.
+The Cannon has been here for a lot of years.”

 THE TAKEAWAY

-Illinois: Coach Lovie Smith insisted the Fighting Illini were on the verge of a breakthrough before playing No. 6 Wisconsin last week.
+Illinois: Smith insisted the Fighting Illini were on the verge of a breakthrough before playing No. 6 Wisconsin last week.
 Now they’ve got a signature win — and momentum.
 Saturday’s victory was Illinois’ first road win since Oct.
 15, 2016 at Rutgers — and Smith’s first back-to-back conference wins in his four-year tenure.

 Purdue: The Boilermakers came into this season with high hopes.
 But a flurry of injuries derailed their season, and now they must win their final four just to become bowl eligible.